oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/IntroToRayTracingWithEmbree/cpu/README.md

 This sample demonstrates building and running a basic geometric ray tracing application with Intel&reg; Embree on an Intel CPU.

 - Use this code and accompanying walkthrough to understand basic ray tracing of an image with the Intel&reg; Embree API.
-This sample prepares an API explorer for further self-directed exploration of Intel&reg; Embree repository tutorial programs.
+This sample prepares a developer for further self-directed exploration of Intel&reg; Embree repository tutorial programs.

-- You can expect to need less than 5 minutes to compile, run, and review the ouput imagery.
+- Time estimate: less than 5 minutes to compile, run, and review the ouput imagery.
 However, you might need 20 minutes (or more) to understand the walkthrough and code depending on rendering algorithm and math familiarity.